PopulusMedia/docs/dynamic.markdown

 ### Step 3 - Obtaining rendering status

-Call to the _render()_ method on the API returns an object which can provide useful information about the the work that library is doing.
+Call to the _render()_ method on the API returns an object, called the ***ad-object***, which can provide useful information about the the work that library is doing.
 A _null_ response from render() would meant that there was a problem early in the lifecycle of ad rendering.
 For problems that occur late stage which is by nature asynchronous, an event listener can be added on the returned object to check if there were problems during rendering.
 The exact event to lookout for is called _noAds_ which is fired when the render() method could not show an ad.
 Here's an illustration of the correct way to use output from the library

 Illustration:

 ~~~~~
-let external = $pop.render(...)
+let adObject = $pop.render(...)

 // If render returns an object, add an event listener
-if (external) {
+if (adObject ) {
-  external.addEventListener('noAds', () => {
+  adObject .addEventListener('noAds', () => {
     // No ad could be shown - late stage - during rendering
     ...
   })